Hurricane & Storm Damage Risk Reduction System: Inner Harbor Navigation Canal Lake Borgne Surge Barrier

-The IHNC Surge Barrier project connects the perimeter system in New Orleans East to the perimeter system in St. Bernard Parish.
-The Surge Barrier consists of a 150 ft. sector gate and 150 ft. barge gate along the Gulf Intracoastal Waterway West.
-It boasts a 1.8 miles concrete wall to protect New Orleans in the case of a flood.
-It is the largest civil works project in Louisiana history.
-All major construction was completed in June, 2013.

-The total construction value is estimated at $1.1 billion.
+The IHNC Surge Barrier connects the perimeter system in New Orleans East to the system in St. Bernard Parish.
+It includes a 150 ft (46 m) sector gate and a 150 ft (46 m) barge gate along the Gulf Intracoastal Waterway, as well as a 1.8 mi (2.9 km) concrete floodwall.
+Completed in June 2013, it is the largest civil works project in Louisiana history.
+The total construction cost was approximately $1.1 billion.